-QUALITY ASSURANCE 4.
+5. QUALITY ASSURANCE

-21.12 The following are required quality assurance measures for timely issue of search and examination reports of a quality standard in accordance with the Guidelines.
-Indicate how the following are implemented, including the use of any checklists to verify reports before their issue or for monitoring the quality standard as part of a post-issue review process:
+21.17 In accordance with the Guidelines, the following are required quality assurance measures for timely issue of search and examination reports of a high quality.
+Indicate how the following are implemented, including the use of any checklists to verify reports before their issue or for monitoring the quality as part of a post-issue review process:

-An internal quality assurance system for self-assessment, involving verification, validation (i) and monitoring of searches and examination work:
+(i) An internal quality assurance system for self-assessment, involving verification, validation and monitoring of searches and examination work: